wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 After completing this assignment, you should be able to explain the main types of analyses (differential expression, clustering, enrichment analysis) that can be performed on quantitative data.
 1. Visit the CCLE website and search for the gene we worked with before, BCL11B.
 Your initial view contains a lot of information on expression and mutations of the gene in different (diseased) tissues.
 Select the "Characterization" tab at the top.
 You will then see the expression of the BCL11B gene, visualized using so-called _boxplots_.
 Use Google to figure out how you should interpret these plots – what do the boxes and lines represent?
 2. Select the "Show lineage subtypes" box in the menu on the left.
 In which tissues/tumours is the gene highly expressed?
 In these tissues, in which diseases is it lowly expressed (i.e., between what diseases is BCL11B **differentially expressed**)?
 Does this match what you learned in GeneCards?
 3. By clicking "Explore relationships with other data" (top right) you can explore the data in more depth.
 In the initial view, the y-axis is just used to separate the data points, it does not actually display a measurement.
 Hover your mouse over the dots to get more information on the samples in which BCL11B was measured.
-You can get a more informative picture by selecting "Primary disease" for the "Group by" option under "View Options".
+You can get a more informative picture by selecting "Model Property" for the "Color by" option under "View Options", and then selecting "Primary disease" as property.
 In which diseases and which samples do you find the highest expression?
-4. Now select "Gene" as the data type for the Y axis (top left), enter "BCL11A" and select the "Expression" dataset.
-Again, under "View options", select to color by "Primary disease".
+4. Now set the "Plot type" to "Scatter plot" (top left).
+Then for the Y axis, select "Expression" under "Data type" and "Gene" and "BCL11A" under "Feature".
+Again, under "View options", select to color by "Primary disease" if needed.
 Each point now represents the expression of BCL11A and BCL11B in one sample.
-In what samples are both genes highly expressed?
+In what types of disease are both genes highly expressed?
 5. Now compare the expression of BCL11B to the expression of the gene RHOH in the same way.
 What do you see?
 You can again hover over the points to get more information; in the legend on the right, you can also double-click a specific disease to isolate a single disease and get a clearer picture.
 6. What can you say about **differential expression** of RHOH by itself?
 Again, play with the "Group by" and "Filter by" View Options if needed.
 Does the differential expression pattern make sense?
 You can Google search the diseases to learn more about the tissues in which they occur.